St Giles' Church, Erfurt: History

 St Giles' Church was mentioned as early as 1110 as capella s. aegidii confessoris.
 After the destruction of the bridge and the church by a fire in 1293, it was rebuilt as a rubble stone structure and completed in 1325.
 It was built primarily for merchant travellers.
 In the Middle Ages, the ground floor was an open hall and served as a salesroom; the nave is one storey higher.
-In 1382, the Ägidiusglocke (St Giles' Bell) was cast; after the Katharina in St Michael's Church, it is the second-oldest bell in the city of Erfurt.
+In 1382, the Ägidiusglocke (St Giles' Bell) was cast; after the Katharina bell in St Michael's Church, it is the second-oldest bell in the city of Erfurt.

 After several changes of patronage until the Reformation in 1525, the church belonged to the monks of the Schottenkloster (Scots monastery) and then to the Kaufmannsgemeinde (congregation of Merchants' Church).
 Services were discontinued in 1615, the church was leased to a merchant for profane purposes in 1657 and sold in 1827, to be partly used as a warehouse.
 The ground floor housed a shop, the doorways of which were uncovered during renovation work.
 In 1927, the building was reacquired as a tenement and since its restoration from 1957 to 1960, it has once again been used as a place of worship by the United Methodist Church.
 It is the oldest church in the world used by Methodists and has been owned by the Evangelisch-methodistische Kirche in Ostdeutschland (United Methodist Church in East Germany) since 1957.
-In 2000 and 2002, it was restored with support of the German Foundation for Monument Protection.
+In 2000 and 2002, it was restored with the support of the German Foundation for Monument Protection.

 The church interior is on the first floor, with the choir in the late Gothic oriel window.

 The archway forms the eastern entrance to the Krämerbrücke.
 From the tower of the church, which has 128 steps, there is a good view over the roofscape of the Krämerbrücke to Erfurt's landmarks, the Domplatz (Cathedral Square) with St Mary's Cathedral and St Severus' Church, as well as the panorama of the Petersberg Citadel.
 The 33 m church tower is also known as the Roter Turm ("Red Tower") and is open to visitors every day.